Summer Hoyland: 2010–2023

 Summer and Natasha apologise to each other.
 After she discovers that Andrew covered up Tomas's drug dealing, Summer tells him that she no longer respects him.
 While attending Lisa Devine's party, Summer and Andrew argue and he kisses Lisa.
 Lyn tells Summer that they are moving to Bendigo to be nearer to Steph.
 As they are leaving the street, Andrew chases after the car and tells Summer that he loves her.
-Summer chooses to stay in Ramsay Street and she moves in with Karl (Alan Fletcher) and Susan Kennedy (Jackie Woodburne).
+Summer chooses to stay in Ramsay Street and she moves in with Karl (Alan Fletcher) and Susan Kennedy.
 Summer convinces Andrew to attend university after he leaves high school, which annoys Paul, as he wanted Andrew to take over the family businesses.
 Paul offers Summer an internship at the Erinsborough News and she accepts.
 She submits an article about the community gardens, but Paul publishes an edited version.
 Summer is not pleased with the result and posts her original article on the newspaper's website.
 Paul then fires her.

 Dane Canning (Luke Pegler) tells Summer that the local council is corrupt and she decides to use the story for her journalism portfolio and her PirateNet radio show.
 Summer is delighted when she passes her journalism entry exam.
 Toadfish Rebecchi (Ryan Moloney) explains to Summer that the council is not corrupt nor have they taken bribes to rush through a proposed development.
 He asks her to retract her story, but before she can, the council shut PirateNet down.
 Summer organises a protest, but it clashes with an exam and eventually everyone leaves.
 Summer decides to use time lapse camera footage of the History Wall project for her portfolio instead.
 However, she is devastated when Andrew tells her he deleted the video.
 Summer has trouble studying for her English exam and she decides to take pictures of her notes and look at them during the exam.
 Michael Williams catches her cheating and Summer begs him not to fail her.
 During the argument, Michael collapses and Summer calls an ambulance.
 She is relieved when he does not remember their fight.